Skip to main content

 Overview

-The Chat Completion endpoint provides OpenAI-compatible chat completions with support for web search capabilities through our LinkUp integration.
+The Chat Completion endpoint provides OpenAI-compatible chat completions.
 All models can access real-time web information by appending special suffixes to the model name:

 • :online - Standard web search ($0.006 per request)